EuroVelo: EuroVelo 1 – Atlantic Coast Route

-Stretching the length of the continent, from North Cape, Norway to Algarve, Portugal, EV1 connects Norway, Scotland, Ireland, Wales, the West Country of England, France, Spain and Portugal.
+Stretching the length of the continent, from North Cape, Norway to Valença, Portugal, the EV1 connects Norway, Scotland, Northern Ireland, the Republic of Ireland, Wales, the West Country of England, France, Spain and Portugal.

 EuroVelo 2 – Capitals Route

 EV2 runs between Galway, Ireland to Moscow, Russia visiting some capital cities along the way, from Eyre Square to Red Square.

 Between The Hague in the Netherlands and the German-Polish border, the EV2 follows the bicycle route called European Bicycle Route R1 or Euro-Route R1, an international long-distance cycling route connecting Boulogne-sur-Mer in France with St Petersburg in Russia.

 EuroVelo 3 – Pilgrims Route

 EV3 goes from Trondheim in Norway to Santiago de Compostela in Spain.
 The route follows traces of old roads used for pilgrimages in the Middle Ages.
 The route passes through Norway, Sweden, Denmark, Germany, Belgium, France and Spain.
-Most of these countries have a developed net of bicycle routes used as part of EV3.
+Most of these countries have a developed network of bicycle routes used as part of the EV3.